Why do we worship? Is it entertainment worship for God or something quite different?

 All the many ways we can get to know God are by way of analogy and metaphor and simile.
 His Being and activities are reflected to us through nature, in the same way the moon reflects the light of the sun.
 The moon has no light of its own, even though we say things like “moon light” and “moon-lighting.”
 God is our fortress, our rock, our fountain of living water.
 All these are analogies that reflect truth.

+One analogy that we have is of God sitting on a throne, ruling and reigning over the universe, sending angels to do His will.
+This is certainly a biblical analogy that is quite revealing.
 However, since all analogies limp, let’s look at this one and see how it can, at times, not be helpful.
 God, of course, has no body, so He cannot be literally sitting on a throne.
 There is also the fact that He is everywhere in the universe and not confined to one location, even heaven.

 The End of Entertainment Worship